lunarc/lunarc_docs/docs/manual/faq/manual_faq_software.md

 * Your LUNARC userid
 * Name and Department of the license holder (typically your supervisor/research group leader)
 * The number of the license
-* Your name as stated on the license
+* Your name as stated on the VASP license
+* Your email address as stated on the VASP license
 * Whether you require VASP 5 or VASP 6 access

 In order to be able to continue the provision of VASP to our legitimate VASP users, we cannot make any exceptions.

 The VASP executables are build with OpenMPI.
 These executables need to be started with `mpirun`.
-Refer to the sample section of our batch [system guide](../example_job_scripts/manual_example_mpi_48_tasks/) for a more comprehensive discussion.
+Refer to the sample section of our batch [system guide](../../example_job_scripts/manual_example_mpi_48_tasks/) for a more comprehensive discussion.

 ## I need access to Amber